Last Updated on 06/04/2025

 2. Private Blogging Networks (PBNs)

 As of 2014, Google has started eliminating PBNs from its index or database.
-PBNs are a collection of websites used to create backlinks for a single website, for those of you who are unaware of what they are.
+PBNs are a collection of websites used to create backlinks for a single website, for those unaware of what they are.

-Even though they are still there, these connections are no longer regarded as being a part of any white-hat link-building strategies.
+Even though they are still there, these connections are no longer considered part of any white-hat link-building strategies.

 3. Irrelevant Links

-If your website has links from websites that are unrelated to the subject or industry of your website, Google may take notice.
-You don’t want to cross paths with them they’re kind of like the renowned villains of the digital world.
+If your website has links from websites unrelated to its subject or industry, Google may take notice.
+You don’t want to cross paths with them; they’re like the renowned villains of the digital world.

 4. Low-Quality Directories